BlueMilkApps/PracticaliOSAppSecurity/README.md

 # PracticaliOSAppSecurity
-These are the (poorly written) projects that go along with the talk "Practical iOS App Security"
+These are the poorly written on purpose projects that go along with the talk "Practical iOS App Security"